 “KiwiSaver is a good investment for kids.”
 “Simplicity is the best KiwiSaver provider!”
 “KiwiSaver is a scam!”
 In our third myths and misconceptions article we’ll be busting some of the usually well-intentioned pieces of information surrounding KiwiSaver, that we don’t think are correct.

-In case you missed them – Our previous myths and misconceptions articles:
+Our myths and misconceptions articles:

 – 12 common investing myths and misconceptions busted